The CKN inequality for spinors: symmetry and symmetry breaking: Abstract

 We call these symmetric spinors of type $\mathcal H_0$ and $\mathcal H_{-2}$, respectively. \end{definition} Let us define $\mathcal C^\star_{\alpha,\beta}$ as the best constant in the Inequality~\eqref{SCKN} when restricted to \emph{symmetric spinors}.
 This constant can be easily computed and the optimizers can be classified explicitly, as will be shown in Proposition~\ref{symmetricproblem}.
 In particular, symmetric optimizers are of type $\mathcal H_0$ if $\alpha> -1/2$ and of type $\mathcal H_{-2}$ if $\alpha< -1/2$.

-These preliminary considerations raise an obvious question:\\ \centerline{\emph{For which $\alpha$ and $\beta$ are the global optimizers for Inequality~\eqref{SCKN} symmetric ?}} \\ Before stating our main result concerning this question, we mention one more special feature of the family of inequalities~\eqref{SCKN}.
+These preliminary considerations raise an obvious question:\\ \centerline{\emph{For which $\alpha$ and $\beta$ are the global optimizers for Inequality~\eqref{SCKN} symmetric ?}} \\Symmetry regions are shown in green Before stating our main result concerning this question, we mention one more special feature of the family of Inequalities~\eqref{SCKN}.
 Namely, given $\psi\in \mathcal D_{\alpha,\beta}$, let us set

 Then one has $\widetilde\psi \in \mathcal D_{-\alpha-1,\beta-2\,\alpha-1}$ and

 These identities follow by a straightforward computation, but they will become obvious later in this introduction.
 As a consequence, we deduce that